DiveGearAdvice.comUpdated May 2026

 Our Recommendation

-For most cold water divers, the [Apeks XTX50](https://www.amazon.com/dp/B0D6ZWT2TM?tag=divegearadvice-20&ascsubtag=best-dive-regulator-uk) delivers excellent cold water performance at reasonable cost.
-Budget around £440-750 for a regulator set you can trust in cold water conditions.
+For most cold water divers, the [Apeks XTX50](https://www.amazon.com/dp/B0D6ZWT2TM?tag=divegearadvice-20&ascsubtag=best-dive-regulator-uk) is the right answer.
+Budget around £440-650 for a regulator set you can trust in cold water for the next decade.
 This is not equipment to economise on.

 Products Mentioned in This Guide